Electronics-world/Steem-Tag-Bot/README.md

 The UPDATE:

-I needed a way to automatically vote on every new post to the tag #actifit and after finding Vooby bot I had to make a few updates and modifications to the code, in doing so I renamed it to better reflect its purpose.
+I needed a way to automatically vote on every new post to the tag #actifit.
+After finding Vooby bot I had to make a few updates and modifications to the code, primarily adding the catch() in order to suppress the errors that would drop the script forcing a restart.
+In doing so I renamed it to better reflect its purpose.
 In it's current version the bot only logs a successful upvote to the console and does not show a log listing for every new block scanned.

 This is a sample of the new output to the console: